aa-sikkkk/Ask-your-SO/README.md

 Fun project made with CSS and JS.
 I built the side project for learning purposes.
 You can use this project to ask your significant other out on date!

+You can send this link to your SO: https://my-so.vercel.app/

 ## 📦 Technologies

 - `HTML`